afnanulhaqque/SynoCast/README.md

 ![Bootstrap](https://img.shields.io/badge/Bootstrap-5-purple)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-**SynoCast** is a modern, lightweight weather storytelling hub built with Flask.
-It combines a marketing-style landing page with interactive weather tools to provide a seamless user experience.
-The application dynamically adapts to the visitor's location, displaying local time and timezone information.
+**SynoCast** is a modern, feature-rich weather forecasting application built with Flask.
+It combines real-time weather data with AI-powered insights, news updates, and a responsive design to deliver a premium user experience.
+The application automatically adapts to the user's location and provides detailed forecasts, weather news, and an interactive AI assistant.

 **Live Preview:** [https://syno-cast.vercel.app/](https://syno-cast.vercel.app/)